 Various state initiatives and events supporting pedestrian transportation are listed below.
 For additional resources and information, visit the Documents and Resources page or contact the Massachusetts Bicycle and Pedestrian Coordinators.

-Moving Together is the State’s annual bicycling and walking conference and was established in 2000.
-The conference brings together professionals from state and local government, advocates and design professionals to advance bicycle, walking and transit.
+Moving Together is the Commonwealth’s annual conference on healthy transportation modes.
+The conference brings together professionals from state and local government, advocates, and design professionals to advance bicycling, walking, and transit.
 Visit the Moving Together website for more information.

-Massachusetts Car-Free Week enhances the GreenDOT mission by encouraging customers to leave their cars in the driveway and try bicycling, walking, public transit, carpooling, or vanpooling, for one week in September.
+The Massachusetts Clean Air Challenge enhances the GreenDOT mission by encouraging customers to leave their cars in the driveway and try bicycling, walking, public transit, carpooling, or vanpooling, for one week each September.
 This global event takes place annually in over 1,000 cities in 40 countries in an effort to showcase the community and environmental benefits of reducing the number of vehicles on the road, and also promotes the financial, community, and health benefits of using public transportation, carpooling, bicycling, and walking.

-Mass in Motion is an initiative of Health and Human Services that aligns with the vision of the Healthy Transportation Compact (HTC).
-Mass in Motion was launched to address the social and transportation conditions that contribute to Massachusetts increasing obesity rates.
-The initiative seeks to promote healthy communities, eating habits and increased psychical activity amongst Massachusetts residents.
+.
+Mass in Motion was launched to address the social and transportation conditions that contribute to Massachusetts’ increasing obesity rates.
+The initiative seeks to promote healthy community design, better eating habits, and increased physical activity among Massachusetts residents.

-SRTS is managed by MassDOT, through our MassRIDEStravel options team to promote walking and bicycling to school in order to improve student’ s health, reduce traffic congestion, and improve air quality in Massachusetts communities.
-This program is a key initiative of the Healthy Transportation Compact.
+travel options team, which works directly with schools to educate students and staff about the benefits of walking and bicycling for improving students’ health, reducing traffic congestion, and improving air quality in Massachusetts communities.
+This program is a key initiative of the Healthy Transportation Compact

 Massachusetts Walk and Bike to School Day